electrode-io/xarc-run/README.md

 ### Async Tasks

 You can provide a JS function for a task that executes asynchrounously.
-Your function just need to take a callback or return a Promise.
+Your function just need to take a callback or return a Promise or a [node.js stream].

 ie: